handsontable/handsontable/docs/content/guides/rows/row-sorting.md

     columnSorting: {
       // let the end user sort rows by clicking on the column name
       headerAction: true,
-      // don't sort empty cells (move rows with empty cells to the bottom)
+      // don't sort empty cells: move rows with empty cells to the bottom
       sortEmptyCells: false,
-      // show the sort order indicator in the column header
+      // enable the sort order icon that appears next to the column name
       indicator: true,
     },
   };